dslik/red-jellies/final-project/video_script.md

 (type "temp records clear")
 (type "simulate")

-Since the charging voltage is zero (it's out in the field), Calor collects temperature values.
+Since the charging voltage is zero (as it would be when it's out in the field), Calor collects temperature values.

 Let's increase the voltage to simulate a NFC phone being placed near the device: